The Buzz on Observation Hives

-Since the earliest experiences between humans and bees, we have been curious about happenings inside the beehive.
 One way to learn more about bee life is to have an observation hive.
 These hives are valuable educational tools for beekeepers and researchers.
 They are designed to provide a window into the inner workings of a honey bee colony.
-Observation hives come in many different sizes and designs.
-This article explores the basics of choosing and using an observation hive.
+They come in many different sizes and designs.
+This article explores the basics of choosing and using an observation beehive.

-Whether you are a beekeeper or just a bee lover, the idea of having an observation hive has some appeal.
-They allow observation of everyday bee activities in a way not available in standard beehive designs.
+Whether you are a beekeeper or just a bee lover, observation hives allow a look into everyday bee activities in a way not available in standard types of beehives.

 Permanent observation hives are generally large, elaborate designs.
-You might see this type of set up in a classroom or public educational sites.
+You might see this type of set up in a classroom, a showroom or other public educational sites.

 The inside box holds several frames of honey comb for the bees.
-And, the foragers come and go through a special pipe (or outlet) to the outside world.
+And, the foraging bees come and go through a special pipe (or outlet) to the outside world.

-This style of hive can be installed outdoors too, but the keeper must provide more glass covers to give the bees privacy.
+This style of hive can be installed outdoors too.
+But, the beekeeper must provide glass covers or shutters for the viewing compartment – to give the bees some privacy at times.
 Also, extra insulation may be required during Winter depending on your climate.

 The goal of a permanent observation hive is to have a bee family living in it year-round.
 This means it must be large enough for the colony population to expand and contract throughout the season.